natpdk/weekend-salary-calculator1/README.md

     -DONE: I need to put in a table styling so that the information goes into a table.

-    -ALMOST DONE: Create a 'Delete' button to remove an employee from the DOM *** Don't worry about the monthly cost going down with that right now ***
+    -DONE: Create a 'Delete' button to remove an employee from the DOM *** Don't worry about the monthly cost going down with that right now ***

     -DONE: I need a JS file and a  CSS file